 You implement the J2EE server settings in the Easy Setup definition file.
-Specify the definition for resource depletion monitoring functionality in the <configuration> tag of the logical J2EE server (j2ee-server) or logical SFO server (sfo-server) in the Easy Setup definition file.
+Specify the definition for resource depletion monitoring functionality in the <configuration> tag of the logical J2EE server (j2ee-server) in the Easy Setup definition file.
 You specify the settings for each batch server in the user properties for the batch server, in the Easy Setup definition file.